 Silicone Tapes (Silicone Seam Seal)

-Taping is another process that doesn’t include perforating the fabric of two-sided siliconized tent materials – similar to bonding.
-A silicone seam tape seal is applied at the transition between the two materials.
-The result is a 100 % waterproof outer material that does not need to be resealed by hand.
-This finish is also available exclusively from VAUDE tents.
+Taping is a process in which two-sided siliconized tent materials are provided with a silicon seam tape at their connecting seam.
+This creates a 100% waterproof outer material that does not have to be resealed manually.
+This finish is also available exclusively for VAUDE tents.

 PRODUCT DEVELOPMENT “MADE IN GERMANY”

-Our products manufactured in Germany meet the highest quality standards, and are the result of many years of experience and our specialized manufacturing expertise.
-Therefore we grant a five year warranty on all of our “Made in Germany” products as well as tents of the categories UL, SUL, 4-Seasons and 5th-Season – read more in the warranty section.
+Our products developed in Germany and manufactured in Asia meet the highest quality standards, and are the result of many years of experience and our specialized manufacturing expertise.
+Therefore we grant a five year warranty on all of our “Made in Germany” products as well as tents of the categories Trekking Adventure Pro and Ultralight – read more in the warranty section.

 We leave nothing to chance in the development of our products.
 First we create a model of the tent to check its construction.
 Then, we fine tune the product details using a 3D program.
 All materials are carefully tested in laboratory tests for waterproofness, tear resistance and water beading behavior.
 Last but not least, we create a prototype and plastic injection molds for the